pojntfx/uni-db1-notes/README.md

   - `select * from orders where salesman_id not in (54, 55, 56) order by order_id; (you can use not)`
   - `select * from employees where employee_id in ( select distinct salesman_id from orders where status = 'Canceled' ) order by first_name;` (you can of course also use not)

-- Between can also be used for dates:
+- `between` can also be used for dates:

   ```sql
   select * from orders where order_date between date '2016-12-01' and date '2016-12-31'